-5.2.1 The key issues of concern to those with a financial interest in the level of payments from the insolvency estate will commonly be:

-- The work the nominee/supervisor anticipates will be done, and why that work is necessary; and the anticipated cost of that work, including any expenses expected to be incurred in connection with it; - Whether it is anticipated that the work done will provide a financial benefit to creditors, and if so what anticipated benefit (or if the work provided no direct financial benefit, but was required by statute); - The work actually done and why that was necessary; - The actual costs of the work, including any expenses incurred in connection with it, as against any estimate provided; - Whether the work has provided a financial benefit to creditors, and if so what benefit (or if the work provided no direct financial benefit, but was required by statute) - When providing information about payments, fees and expenses to those with a financial interest in the level of payments from the arrangement, the nominee/supervisor should do so in a way which facilitates clarity of understanding of these key issues.
+- 5.2.1 The key issues of concern to those with a financial interest in the level of payments from the insolvency estate will commonly be: - The work the nominee/supervisor anticipates will be done, and why that work is necessary; - The anticipated payment for that work; - Whether it is anticipated that the work done will provide a financial benefit to creditors, and if so what anticipated benefit (or if the work provided no direct financial benefit, but was required by statute); - The work actually done and why that was necessary; - The actual payment for the work; - Whether the work has provided a financial benefit to creditors, and if so what benefit (or if the work provided no direct financial benefit, but was required by statute) - 5.2.2 When providing information about payments from the voluntary arrangement estate, the nominee/supervisor should do so in a way which clearly explains the key issues.
 Narrative explanations should be provided to support any numerical information supplied.
-Such an approach should allow creditors and other interested parties to better recognise the nature of a nominee's/supervisor's role and the work they intend to undertake, or have undertaken, in accordance with the key issues.
-The nominee/supervisor should provide an indication of the likely return to creditors when seeking approval for the basis of their remuneration. - Where approval for a fixed amount or percentage basis is sought, the nominee/supervisor/proposed supervisor should explain why the basis requested is expected to produce a fair and reasonable reflection of the work that the nominee/supervisor/proposed supervisor anticipates will be undertaken.
+Such an approach allows creditors and other interested parties to better recognise the nature of a nominee/supervisor's role and the work they intend to undertake, or have undertaken, in accordance with the key issues.